chkvch/giant-planet-geoids/models/README.md

 - `uranus_vary_wind_chain.txt.gz` contains many columns and was compressed to reduce its footprint; it can be expanded with `gunzip uranus_vary_wind_chain.txt.gz` before reading.
 - The subdirectories contain a small number of full shape models randomly selected from their corresponding statistical samples.
 - [uncertainties_summary.txt](statistical_samples/uncertainties_summary.txt) tabulates the standard deviations of the polar and equatorial radii obtained from each sample, as plotted in Figure 6 of the paper.

+All files contain headers with more detailed descriptions.